objque/gohan/README.md

 But it's might be simplified, if i will have prepared public project with common needed packages.

+# How to use

+You may run whole project by `make compose` and then just attach to `sources` container via `docker exec -it gohan.sources bash` or `make exec-sources`

+## vscode

+Project contains `.devcontainer` file, so you may open it on the vscode and it may run whole dev environment with useful extensions

 # Aims

 # tests and linters